Department of Asian Affairs

 The Department of Asian Affairs (亚洲司 (Yàzhōusī, Asia-Continent Department)) is a department of the Ministry of Foreign Affairs of the People's Republic of China (PRC).

+Functions

 The department focuses on countries in East Asia, Southeast Asia, and South Asia, other than the Asian regions for the Department of West Asian and North African Affairs and the Department of European-Central Asian Affairs.
 As of 2020, Liu Jinsong is the director-general of the department.